jmdigiorgio/voxproc-front/docs/product.md

 - Social media power users looking for a more efficient way to consume content
 - People who want to be connected to social media without being totally distracted by it
 - People who are trying to spend less time on their phones
+- People who can't see well or at all but still want to consume social media

 ## Core Problems We're Solving